martinberlin/udpx/README.md

 We are using [Brotli](http://manpages.ubuntu.com/manpages/bionic/man1/brotli.1.html) as a compression algorithm to transport data between frontend (nodejs) and the firmware (esp32)
 This library represents the Firmware part and it should be compiled using Platformio in a ESP32 board.

-### Branch feature/examples
+### Branch feature/tcp

-This branch is running the actual Pixels binary version and it's where we will create the examples section.
-Tools where we can measure speed, send different patterns and animations via UDP to the ESP32 Controller.
-Is testeable sending from linux bash:
+This branch is running the actual Pixels binary version and supports both TCP and UDP.
+TCP is not the ideal way to send anymations since it has a lot of overhead but the good part of it is that using the great [ESPAsyncWebServer]https://github.com/me-no-dev/ESPAsyncWebServer) it will buffer http post request, enabling you to surpass ESP32 max. transport unit (MTU) and being able to send to a very large stripe of Pixels (Tested with 999 RGBs, about 3Kb of data)
+Note that as larger it gets, as slower it will be, since there is no ticky without micky.

+This is testeable sending from linux bash UDP messages using Netcat or also both TCP/UDP using your browser with [/examples/test](https://github.com/martinberlin/udpx/tree/feature/tcp/examples/test):

 cat examples/72-on.bin|nc -w1 -u 192.168.0.ESP32_IP 1234